 – Icons that have magnifying glasses are usually associated with a zoom feature.
 There are many different zoom features, and ways to access them.
 The scroll button on your mouse will zoom in and out the same as the zoom + and zoom – tool.
 Take some time to try out what these different zoom features do.

 Inside the ‘Layers’ panel (often called the Table of Contents), you should see a list of layers that were loaded when the project file was opened.
 Do you notice the layers stack up for maximum visibility?
 Area layers (polygon layers) are at the bottom of the list, with line layers on top of them and points finishing the map off.
-Ensure the pg_trees and pg_parks layers are turned on by clicking on the empty box beside the layers in the layer panel.
+Ensure the Trees and Park and Open Spaces layers are turned on by clicking on the empty box beside the layers in the layer panel.

 You can change the order of layers by dragging them up and down in the Layers panel list.
 The way these layers are displayed is based on the order they appear in the Layers panel.
 This means a layer that is turned on and is on the top of the list is drawn on top of the enabled layers that fall below it, in a stacking effect.